-\begin{lemma} ({\cite{Casale02}, Lemma 2.1 and Lemma 3.1}) Let $X$ and $Y$ be projective manifolds, $\pi\colon X \dashrightarrow Y$ be a dominant rational map and $\mathcal{F}$ be a codimension one foliation on $Y$.
-The foliation $\pi^* \mathcal{F}$ is transversely projective, transversely affine or virtually transversely Euclidean if and only if so is $\mathcal{F}$. \end{lemma}
+These structures behave nicely with respect to dominant rational maps, as illustrated by the following lemma.

-The existence of multiple non-equivalent transverse structures on a foliation $\mathcal{F}$ imposes strong constraints on $\mathcal{F}$ , as shown in the lemma below. \begin{lemma} (\cite[Lemma 2.2]{LPT-def}) Let \( \mathcal{F} \) be a codimension one foliation on a projective manifold.
-The following assertions hold true. \begin{enumerate} \item If \( \mathcal{F} \) admits two non-equivalent transversely projective structures, then \( \mathcal{F} \) admits a virtually transversely Euclidean structure. \item If \( \mathcal{F} \) admits two non-equivalent transversely affine structures, then \( \mathcal{F} \) is defined by a closed rational 1-form, i.e., \( \mathcal{F} \) admits a transversely Euclidean structure. \item If \( \mathcal{F} \) admits two non-equivalent virtually transversely Euclidean structures, then \( \mathcal{F} \) admits a rational first integral. \end{enumerate}
+\begin{lemma}[{\cite{Casale02}, Lemma 2.1 and Lemma 3.1}] Let $X$ and $Y$ be smooth projective varieties, $\pi\colon X \dashrightarrow Y$ a dominant rational map, and $\mathcal{F}$ a codimension-one foliation on $Y$.
+The foliation $\pi^* \mathcal{F}$ is algebraically integrable, transversely projective, transversely affine, or virtually transversely Euclidean if and only if $\mathcal{F}$ is. \end{lemma}